Japanese Knotweed Insurance Guide

 - Make sure the insurer behind any insurance backed guarantee (IBGs) is rated.
 We offer insurance backed guarantees for up to 10 years underwritten by an “AA-” rated insurer, with limits of liability up to £100,000

 - • Ask to see a sample guarantee and read the small print – you might be surprised to hear that for some you have to pay to make a claim, and that there is no certainty as to when the insurance element of the guarantee kicks in.

-- Damage caused by Japanese knotweed is unlikely to be coved by house insurance as it is more thank likely that it would have occurred gradually over time.
-So an insurer would be able to argue that the damage was caused by your failure to act.
+- Damage caused by Japanese Knotweed is unlikely to be coved by house insurance as it is more than likely that it would have occurred gradually over time.
+Therefore, an insurer would be able to argue that the damage was caused by your failure to act.

 - If you are buying a property and you are concerned about possible risks from Japanese knotweed, you may be able to secure a Japanese knotweed indemnity policy.
 This would cover the costs of cost of a Japanese knotweed survey, the treatment or removal of the infestation, as well as any costs in relation to damages to the property and legal expenses because of claims made against you.

 Most home insurance policies don't cover the cost of any treatment or removal of the fast-growing plant, so you'll need to sort this out yourself.

 - Japanese knotweed is best removed by professionals as soon as it is discovered.
 The costs associated can run into the thousands, so many people are now choosing to protect themselves from the liability by opting for Japanese knotweed indemnity Insurance.